RJEGR/2nd-Workshop-in-Advanced-Bioinformatics/README.md

 ### Introduction

 Nucleic acid sequences rich in guanine are capable of forming four-stranded structures called G-quadruplexes, stabilized by Hoogsteen hydrogen bonding between a tetrad of guanine bases (also called Potential G-quadruplex forming sequences, PQSs).
-The formation of these telomeric quadruplexes has been shown to decrease the activity of the enzyme telomerase ( [8](javascript:;) ), which is responsible for elongating telomeres.
-Since elevated telomerase activity has been implicated in ∼85% of cancers ( [9](javascript:;) ), this has become a significant strategy for drug development ( [10](javascript:;) ) and molecules that bind to and stabilize G-quadruplexes have been identified.
+The formation of these telomeric quadruplexes has been shown to decrease the activity of the enzyme telomerase, which is responsible for elongating telomeres.
+Since elevated telomerase activity has been implicated in ∼85% of cancers, this has become a significant strategy for drug development and molecules that bind to and stabilize G-quadruplexes have been identified.
 Recently, there has been growing interest in quadruplex-forming sequences elsewhere in the genome (Julian L. Huppert et al, 2005).

 ![Figure 1](G4PromFinder_outputs/G-tetrad.jpeg)